Julia Bourne Speech and Language Therapy for Children in East Sussex

 What happens next?

 We will talk about the assessment findings and what your child needs.
-It may be that a bit of simple advice will do the trick and that is all that is needed.
-In other situations, it may be that some direct intervention is needed and I can offer a series of sessions to address specific areas of difficulty.
+It may be that a bit of simple advice will be all that is needed.
+In other situations, it may be that some direct intervention is needed and I can offer a series of 1:1 sessions to address specific areas of difficulty.
 I will also give ideas of activities to carry out each week between appointments to support progress.

 In some cases, I may suggest others professionals who should be involved, for example, if your child has difficulties with hearing, movement, social communication, learning.
 This might include an Ear, Nose and Throat Consultant, Audiologist, Physiotherapist, Occupational Therapist, another Speech and Language Therapist in a specialist area.